munibshah/iosxr-netconf/README.md

 iperf3 -c 192.168.10.1 -b 1000000 -d -t 3600 -i 10
 ```

-Login to Chronograph and import the dashboard located at
+Login to Chronograph > Import the dashboard located at
 `monitoring/chronograf/Traffic Monitoring.json`

 You should see the following output on Chronograph: